-Current and Proposed Lifecycle Activities Risks associated with Lifecycle Activities Renewal/Rehabilitation: Significant activities designed · The Bridge, Culvert and Retaining Wall Renewal Program is based on the structure's age, condition and deferral cost and the results of the condition survey Replacing pressure-treated lumber on AT bridge deck surfaces with more slip-resistant materials Failing to address potential issues with deck surface materials may put users at risk of injury Failing to renew structures in a timely manner can put users at risk of injury Failing to renew structures in a timely manner can lead to premature asset failure and loss of use of the asset Failing to renew structures can lead to the increased deferral cost of renewal of the structure at a later date or lead to a premature need for the structure to be replaced Replacement: Replacement activities occur once an asset reaches the end of its useful life, cannot provide the intended function or performance, and rehabilitation is not a viable option.
-The Bridge, Culvert and Retaining Wall Renewal Program is based on the structure's age, condition and hydraulic capacity and the results of the condition survey Replacing coated steel Active Transportation Structures with galvanized steel structures Failing to replace structures in a timely manner can lead to premature asset failure, loss of use of the asset and puts users at risk of injury Failing to revise construction materials used in certain applications, such as coated steel on structures that are
+Current and Proposed Lifecycle Activities Risks associated with Lifecycle Activities Failing to repair components of a bridge, culvert, or retaining wall may put users at risk of injury Failing to repair components can lead to premature asset failure and loss of use of the asset Failing to repair components can lead to an increased cost of renewal of the structure at a later date Renewal/Rehabilitation: Significant activities designed to extend the useful life of assets components.
+The Bridge, Culvert and Retaining Wall Renewal Program is based on the structure's age, condition and deferral cost and the results of the condition survey Replacing pressure-treated lumber on AT bridge deck surfaces with more slip-resistant materials Failing to address potential issues with deck surface materials may put users at risk of injury Failing to renew structures in a timely manner can put users at risk of injury Failing to renew structures in a timely manner can lead to premature asset failure and loss of use of the asset Failing to renew structures can lead to the increased deferral cost of renewal of the structure at a later date or lead to a premature need for the structure to be replaced Replacement: Replacement activities occur once an asset reaches the end of its useful life, cannot provide the intended function or performance, and rehabilitation is not a viable option.
+The Bridge, Culvert and Retaining Wall Renewal • Failing to replace structures in a timely manner can lead

+• Failing to replace structures in a timely manner can lead to premature asset failure, loss of use of the asset and puts users at risk of injury Failing to revise construction materials used in certain applications, such as coated steel on structures that are

 Current and Proposed Lifecycle Activities Risks associated with Lifecycle Activities regular salted as part of winter maintenance activities, can lead to premature end of structure life Disposal/ Demolition: Activities associated with the dis posal or decommissioning of an asset.
-Demolition and disposal of structures completed as part of construction Closing a structure that is identified by an inspection as being no longer fit for use Re-grading to allow for removal of retaining walls Structures that no longer meet load or capacity requirements can fail and lead to loss of use and puts users at risk Acquisition/Expansion/Rebuild: These activities expanaccommodate growth; they provide new or enhanced sexisting assets. d services to previously non-serviced areas or to ervices beyond the current capacity and/or functionality of Installation of a new bridge or culvert where none previously existed Bridge and culvert widenings associated with a road widening or flood mitigation project Installation of grade separations Newly constructed or newly found retaining walls New Active Transportation structures and Active Transportation improvements to existing structures Timely implementation of a new structure allows the City to manage the growth-related demands on the road network Missing opportunities to expand structures to include active transportation improvements can lead to reduced access for and uptake of cycling and pedestrian modes of travel The installation of grade separation can alleviate congestion at rail crossing locations.
-Incorrect growth assessments may result in over or
+Demolition and disposal of structures completed as part of construction Closing a structure that is identified by an inspection as being no longer fit for use Re-grading to allow for removal of retaining walls Structures that no longer meet load or capacity requirements can fail and lead to loss of use and puts users at risk Acquisition/Expansion/Rebuild: These activities expand services to previously non-serviced areas or to accommodate growth; they provide new or enhanced services beyond the current capacity and/or functionality of existing assets.
+Installation of a new bridge or culvert where none previously existed Bridge and culvert widenings associated with a road widening or flood mitigation project Installation of grade separations Newly constructed or newly found retaining walls New Active Transportation structures and Active Transportation improvements to existing structures Timely implementation of a new structure allows the City to manage the growth-related demands on the road network Missing opportunities to expand structures to include active transportation improvements can lead to reduced access for and uptake of cycling and pedestrian modes of travel The installation of grade separation can alleviate congestion at rail crossing locations.
+Incorrect growth assessments may result in over or under-utilized asset capacity